What Are Voles?

 How To Get Rid Of Voles

-You will need to get rid of the voles as soon as possible.
+You will need to get rid of them as soon as possible.
 Not only do they continue to damage your lawn, but they also reproduce and multiply fast.
 A single female vole can produce anywhere between 5-10 litters per year, with 3-6 young per litter.

 The most effective way to help stop a vole infestation is to set up vole traps.
 Place the vole trap where you see the most activity.
 Because of their typically large numbers, placing more than ten vole traps for a few weeks is the only way to cease your vole invasion.
 Make sure you can monitor all of the traps and check them frequently.